cloudify-cosmo/getcloudify.org/guide/3.0/how-it-works.md

 abstract: Explains the architecture and flow of Cloudify 3.0 the DevOps Orchestrator
 pageord: 200
 ---
+{%summary%} {{page.abstract}}{%endsummary%}

 # What is Cloudify?

+Cloudify is a Cloud Application Orchestrator.
+It automates any process you need with your applications over any cloud.
+Starting with environment setup and application installation, going forward to application upgrade, infrastructure upgrade, continuous deployments, auto-heal and auto-scale

+Cloudify can work on any environment: IaaS, virtualized or even non virtualized.
+Cloudify executes automation processes using any tool you choose from shell to chef, puppet etc. Cloudify monitors your application with any monitoring tool you choose; installing it for you if you like and interfacing with your monitoring tools to get events and metrics into Cloudify Policy Engine

 # What are Cloudify use cases?